-- The release.
-Those arrested for a DUI will be held for at least 8 hours unless their BAC returns to .05 or lower and/ or they are no longer impaired by alcohol.
-You may be released on your own recognizance or you may have to pay bail to be released.
-When you are released, you may also need to go to the impound lot to pick up your car.
+- Release.
+If you are arrested for DUI, you will be held for at least eight hours, unless your BAC falls to 0.05 or below and/ or you are no longer impaired.
+You may be released on your own recognizance, or you may be required to pay bail.
+Upon release, you will also need to go to the impound lot to retrieve your vehicle.

-- The DMV hearing.
-When you are arrested for a DUI or if you fail to submit to a breath test, your license is automatically suspended.
-You can drive using your DUI citation as your license temporarily but you have only ten days to request a hearing from the DMV to challenge your license suspension, after which you will not be permitted to drive.
+- DMV Hearing.
+Upon your DUI arrest, if you fail to submit to a breath test, your license could automatically be suspended.
+You can drive with your DUI citation as a temporarily license, but only for 10 days, within which you must request a hearing from the DMV to challenge your license suspension.

 - Pre-trial hearings, motions and evidentiary hearings.
-Before the official trial starts, there will likely be a number of pre-trial hearings.
-At this hearings, plea officers may be discussed, discovery issues resolved, and your attorney may request that the judge rule on whether certain evidence against you can be admitted in court.
+Before trial starts, there will likely be numerous pre-trial hearings.
+Plea offers may be discussed.
+There may also be discovery issues resolved, and your attorney may file motions to suppress, seeking rulings to disallow certain evidence to be used against you in court.

-- The trial.
-If your case has not been resolved by this point, you will go to court and the prosecutor will have the burden of proving you are guilty of DUI.
-Your trial may be before a judge (bench trial) or before a jury.
-At the end of the trial, a determination will be made as to your guilt or innocence.
+- Trial.
+If your case is not resolved in a plea deal, it will proceed to the trial phase.
+This is where you will go to court and the prosecutor will have the burden of proving you are guilty.
+You may have a bench trial before a judge, or it may be necessary to go before a jury.
+After all evidence is presented, a determination will be made as to your guilt or innocence.

-If you have been charged with DUI in South Florida, call The Ansara Law Firm today for your free initial consultation at (954) 761-4011!
-You can also contact us online.
-It only takes a minute to call, but it can make all the difference in the world.
+If you have been charged with DUI in Fort Lauderdale, call The Ansara Law Firm today for your free initial consultation at (954) 761-4011.